moq-wg/moq-transport/draft-lcurley-warp.md

 The media producer assigns a numeric presidence to each stream.
 This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending order.
 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
 The media producer MUST support sending priorized streams.
 The media producer MAY choose to delay retransmitting lower priority streams when possible within QUIC flow control limits.

 The media consumer determines how long to wait for a given segment (buffer size) before skipping ahead.
-The media consumer CAN cancel a skipped segment to save bandwidth, or leave it downloading in the background (ex. to support rewind).
+The media consumer MAY cancel a skipped segment to save bandwidth, or leave it downloading in the background (ex. to support rewind).

 Prioritization allows a single media producer to support multiple media consumers with different latency targets.
-For example, one viewer could have a 1s buffer to minimize latency, another viewer could have a 5s buffer to improve quality, while a VOD worker could have a 30s buffer to receive all media.
+For example, one consumer could have a 1s buffer to minimize latency, while another conssumer could have a 5s buffer to improve quality, while a yet another consumer could have a 30s buffer to receive all media (ex.
+VOD recorder).

 ### Live Content
 Live content is encoded and delivered in real-time.
 Media delivery is blocked on the encoder throughput, except during congestion causing limited network throughput.
 To best deliver live content: